Barckwords

 Up on the Roof

-The sun and the vodka had their way with me when I returned to my apartment from the pool.
-I fell into a coma on the couch.
+The sun and the vodka had their way with me when I returned to my apartment from the pool and I fell into a coma on the couch.
 I must have set some kind of alarm in my brain because I opened my eyes suddenly with a fear that I was late for something.
-It was almost 10:30 p.m.
-I missed dinner - Did I have a date to eat with the Long Island girls?
-I couldn’t remember.
-I had been dreaming about the one with the long hair, Margie.
-I felt like I had missed an opportunity at the pool earlier.
-I stood in the bathroom and cleaned up as best I could with a washcloth and a toothbrush and then rode my bike back to the Youyi, the fabled Friendship Hotel.
+It was almost 10:30 PM.
+I missed dinner.

-Nearest the door, Zhou and Chen were talking to some of the regulars, an Argentine long haired chain smoker who I’d seen around, and Harold, a fat English homosexual, who gives me a quick, but deep look, while half-listening to my so-called double Rennie, who is talking to him very closely and very seriously.
-Zhou is staring at Rennie as he talks to Harold and she takes her eyes off of him, just for a second, gives me a little smile, and a tiny half-wave with her fingers, then turns back to Rennie who is going on and on oblivious to whether Harold is listening or not.
+The scene that unfolded was like a tableau in a passion play.
+Nearest the door, Zhou and Chen were holding court with Jorge, an Argentine long-haired chain smoker, and Harold, a fat English homosexual, who gave me a quick, but deep look.
+They were all half-listening to my so-called double Rennie, who was talking to Harold very closely and very seriously.
+Neither Chen nor Jorge spoke English too well, but both were nodding gravely while Zhou was staring at Rennie as he talked to Harold and she took her eyes off of him, just for a second, gave me a little smile and a tiny half-wave with her fingers, then turned back to Rennie who was going on and on oblivious to whether Harold was listening or not.

-How does this guy do it?
-How did he get ‘The Job’ on the Movie working as Peter O’Toole’s stand in?
-He’s making tons of money he doesn’t need, and to top it off he spends his evenings with Zhou.
-I wanted to ask him about his ex-fiancée, my boss’s niece, but I had to be nice because I owed him my job.
-Being nice to him was hard - He has never mentioned the job, even obliquely.
-In fact, he’s been nice to me.
+How did he get "The Job"?
+Rennie is Peter O'Toole's stand-in on the big movie they are making about the last Qing Emperor over at the Forbidden City.
+He's making tons of money he doesn't need, and to top it off he spends his evenings with Zhou.
+I wanted to ask him about his ex-fiancée, my boss's niece, but I had to be nice because I owed him my job.
+He had never mentioned the favor he gave me, even obliquely.
+In fact he had been nice to me.
 In fact, as far as I could tell, he was nice to everyone.
-I just can’t stand him and now that I think of it, he is probably the reason why I don’t like coming over here to the Youyi in the first place.
+But still, I couldn't stand him, and every time I heard him open his mouth I wanted to strangle him because he was so unaware of his own stupidity.
+And now that I think of it, he was probably the reason why I didn't like coming over here to the Youyi in the first place.

-The General’s Daughter, Chen, simply stares at me with a catbird grin.
-I addressed her in Chinese and put my hand on their table as if to bless it and tilted my head, kind of like Ronald Reagan does, as if to say I’m not ignoring you even though I am walking away.
-I give Rennie a “later” and move on.
-I start to look around again when…
+The General's daughter, Chen, simply stared at me with a catbird grin.
+I addressed her in Chinese and put my hand on their table as if to bless it and tilted my head, kind of like Ronald Reagan does, as if to say I'm not ignoring you even though I am walking away.
+I started to look around again when…

-Guffing and nervous mumbling rippled down the table.
+Guffawing and nervous mumbling rippled down the table.
+"Really.
+You all work for the state, right?"

 I had their serious attention now.
 "Yes," said Boris.